-Cyclopharm expects to enter a new growth phase in 2023 that will build on the record revenue performance; robust sales of Technegas[TM]; continued growth in third-party distribution sales and the improved utilisation of the company's sales and service infrastructure globally in 2022.
+In 2024, we expect to build on the record revenue performance achieved in 2023 through robust sales of Technegas[TM]; continuing growth in third-party distribution sales and the improved utilisation of the Company's sales and service infrastructure globally.

-In addition, Cyclopharm is well placed to extend its clinical leadership in lung imaging and drive ongoing growth in revenue and earnings, while remaining absolutely committed to delivering positive health outcomes for our patients and growing financial rewards to our shareholders.
+In addition, Cyclopharm is committed to delivering positive health outcomes for our patients and growing financial rewards to our shareholders.